Benzilic acid

 Benzilic acid is an organic compound with formula C_{14}H_{12}O_{3} or (C_{6}H_{5})2(HO)C(COOH).
 It is a white crystalline aromatic acid, soluble in many primary alcohols.

 Preparation

-Benzilic acid can be prepared by a heating mixture of benzil, ethanol, and potassium hydroxide.
+Benzilic acid can be prepared by heating a mixture of benzil, ethanol, and potassium hydroxide.

 Another preparation, performed by Liebig in 1838, is the dimerization of benzaldehyde, to benzil, which is transformed to the product by the benzilic acid rearrangement reaction.

 Uses

 Benzilic acid is used in the manufacture of glycollate pharmaceuticals including clidinium, dilantin, flutropium, and mepenzolate which are antagonists of the muscarinic acetylcholine receptors.

 It is used in manufacture of the incapacitating agent 3-quinuclidinyl benzilate (BZ) which is regulated by the Chemical Weapons Convention.
 It is also monitored by law enforcement agencies of many countries, because of its use in the manufacture in hallucinogenic drugs.

+Benzilic acid can be reduced with hydroiodic acid to give diphenylacetic acid [117-34-0].